inclusive-design/git-ops-api/daff/README.md

 **Proposed Solution:** Give user options to merge them or keep one of the columns/rows.
 Use the column/row from the local file as the base and update corresponding values with what have been changed in the remote file.

-**Relevant Cases:** Relevant in test cases 3, 4, 5, 6 and 7 due to those cases possessing R-L column and remote-local row.
+**Relevant Cases:** Relevant in cases 3, 4, 5, 6 and 7 due to those cases possessing R-L column and remote-local row.

 ### Issue 3